 In the spirit of giving zero fucks about the size of my pants and simply wearing what fits and feels good, I woman’ed up and ordered a new bra, you know, just to try it.
 A scientific experiment, if you will.

 Finding a 38H was admittedly a little tough, but after studying reviews and shopping prices, I took the plunge on a Gia bra from Curvy Kate that I found on Amazon Prime for a great price.
 Tip: I also found cute options at FigLeaves.com, HerRoom.com and Bravissimo.com.

 The difference is in the pudding… and by pudding I mean boobies.

-This is a 36DDD, the bra Cacique fit me into.
+This is a 36DDD I grabbed off the rack by myself at Cacique.
 That stuff oozing out of the sides?
 That’s not armpit fat (okay maybe it’s a little armpit fat), that is actual boob.
 In Andy’s words as he took this picture, “That looks painful, stop wearing it.”

 This is a 38H Curvy Kate bra, purchased based on the fitting I did on myself in my kitchen.
 Opening it up, I scoffed at it’s size.
 No way my boobs are that huge.
 And then I put it on and spent the evening in it.
 No spillage.
 No armpit or under boob.
 Just happy 38H’s.
 I’ll take 10.
 Find it here!

 UPDATE: The second bra in my boob-renovation came today, and man is this journey getting fun!
 This is the Panache Envy in 38H, and I think it may be my most favorite, yet!
 It’s really comfortable, sexy as hell, and the lace is stretchy so it sits flush to the skin.
 I’m in love!
 Find it here!